rudsonalves/trainers_stopwatch/README.md

 - **Lap**: A lap counter button that logs the time, useful for tracking performance over repetitive exercises or distances.
 - **Split**: Captures a split time without stopping the stopwatch, perfect for recording the duration of individual activities within a continuous session.

-Each athlete's timing data is meticulously recorded in an individual history log, enabling trainers to analyze performance over time and tailor training regimens accordingly.
+Each user's timing data is meticulously recorded in an individual history log, enabling trainers to analyze performance over time and tailor training regimens accordingly.

 To maintain a clean and user-friendly interface, the app smartly makes only the relevant buttons active based on the current state of the stopwatch:
 - **StopwatchStateInitial**: Only the Start/Continue and Reset buttons are active, readying the app for initiation.
 - **StopwatchStateRunning**: The Split, Pause, and Lap buttons become available, allowing for dynamic interaction during the session.
 - **StopwatchStatePaused**: The interface reverts to offering the Start/Continue and Reset options, facilitating a smooth transition out of a paused state.

 This thoughtful design ensures that the user interface remains uncluttered and focused, reducing confusion and enhancing the overall user experience.
-The Trainers Stopwatch is not just a timing tool; it's a comprehensive solution aimed at optimizing training efficiency and athlete performance through precision, convenience, and detailed analysis.
+The Trainers Stopwatch is not just a timing tool; it's a comprehensive solution aimed at optimizing training efficiency and user performance through precision, convenience, and detailed analysis.

 # ChangeLog

+## 2024_06_03 - version: 0.9.3+22

+refactor: Rename Athlete to User across the application

+This commit includes comprehensive renaming of directories, files, variables, constants, classes, and functions to replace "Athlete" with "User".
+The term "User" aligns better with the application's purpose and scope.

+Changes include:
+- **Directory and file names**:
+  - Renamed directories and files from `athlete*` to `user*`.

+- **Variables and constants**:
+  - Updated variable and constant names from `athlete*` to `user*`.

+- **Classes and functions**:
+  - Renamed classes and functions from `Athlete*` to `User*`.

+These changes enhance clarity and consistency throughout the codebase, ensuring the terminology aligns with the app's intended functionality.

 ## 2024_06_03 - version: 0.9.2+21